Strong coupling constant from moments of quarkonium correlators revisited

 \section{Determination of the strong coupling constant}

 Having determined the continuum limit of the reduced moments of quarkonium correlators we are in the position to obtain the strong coupling constant.
 As discussed in section II the value of $\alpha_s(\mu)$ can be obtained by comparing $R_4$ calculated in perturbation theory to the continuum extrapolated lattice result.
-The renormalization scale $\mu$ has to be of the order of the heavy-quark mass to have a well defined perturbative expansion.
+The renormalization scale $\mu$ has to be of the order of the heavy-quark mass.
 We also need to fix the renormalization scale $\mu_m$ at which the heavy-quark mass is defined.
-For the present analysis the most natural choice is $\mu_m=\mu$ as will become clear shortly.
+The most natural choice is $\mu_m=\mu$ and will be used throughout in this paper.
 We consider the following choices of the renormalization scale, $\mu/m_h=2/3,~1,~3/2,~2,~3$.
 With these choices of the renormalization scale we can obtain several determinations of $\alpha_s(\mu)$ which correspond to the lattice results at different values of $m_h$, providing important consistency checks, since the composition of the error budget changes with $m_h$.
 There are three sources of errors in $\alpha_s(\mu)$ determined from $R_4$.
 One that comes from the error on the continuum value of $R_4$ given in Table \ref{tab:Rn_cont}.
 There is a perturbative error due to missing higher order corrections.